 \subsection{Related works}

 \paragraph{Quantum oracle models.} The isometry CHFS oracle was first studied in~\cite{TCC:AnaGulLin24} to show the (isometry oracle) separation between QCCC primitives and PRSGs.
 Recent works suggest different quantum oracle models.
-The common Haar state model~\cite{CCS24,TCC:AnaGulLin24} represents the world with copies of random single Haar random quantum state is easily generated.
-A similar model without restricting Haar randomness was also studied in~\cite{cryptoeprint:2022/435,C:MorYam24,C:Qian24}.
+The common Haar state model~\cite{CCS24,TCC:AnaGulLin24} represents a world where copies of a random single Haar random quantum state are easily generated.
+A similar model without restricting Haar randomness was also studied in~\cite{DLS24,C:MorYam24,C:Qian24}.
 The quantum Haar random unitary oracle model (QHROM) was suggested in~\cite{quantum:CM24,ITCS:BouFefVaz20}, and the applications are studied in~\cite{AnaBosGulYao24,HhaYam24}.

-\paragraph{Quantum black-box impossibility.} Recently, various black-box impossibilities are shown based on the new oracles as well as new techniques.
-We briefly summarize this line of research.\footnote{For the full relations, we refer \href{https://sattath.github.io/microcrypt-zoo/}{Microcrypt-zoo}.} The separation between OWFs and quantum primitives relative to quantum oracle~\cite{Kre21} initiated this direction, and the same oracle later is shown to prove the hardness of shrinking the PRSG output lengths~\cite{BM24,C:ChuGolGra24}.
-This result was later strengthened relative to classical oracle~\cite{STOC:KQST23} albeit for weaker quantum primitives.
+\paragraph{Quantum black-box impossibility.} Recently, various black-box impossibilities have been shown based on new oracles and new techniques.
+We briefly summarize this line of research.\footnote{For the full relations, we refer \href{https://sattath.github.io/microcrypt-zoo/}{Microcrypt-zoo}.} The separation between OWFs and quantum primitives relative to a quantum oracle~\cite{Kre21} initiated this direction, and the same oracle later was shown to imply the hardness of shrinking PRSG output lengths~\cite{BM24,C:ChuGolGra24}.
+This result was later strengthened relative to a classical oracle~\cite{STOC:KQST23} albeit for weaker quantum primitives.
 A separation between classical and quantum-computable OWFs is shown in~\cite{KQT24}.

-Relative to the common Haar state oracles, various separations are suggested, e.g., commitments (and EFI pairs~\cite{ITCS:BCQ23}) and single-copy PRSGs exist but no OWSGs and (multi-copy) PRSGs~\cite{CCS24,BMMMY24,BCN24}.
+Relative to the common Haar state oracles, various separations are implied, e.g., commitments (and EFI pairs~\cite{ITCS:BCQ23}) and single-copy PRSGs exist but no OWSGs and (multi-copy) PRSGs~\cite{CCS24,BMMMY24,BCN24}.
 In~\cite{BMMMY24}, they also show a black-box separation between quantum money and EFI pairs.

-The isometry version of CHFS oracle provides the world with PRFSGs but without QCCC primitives~\cite{TCC:AnaGulLin24}.
-On the other hand, an oracle world with QCCC key exchange but ${\sf BQP}={\sf QCMA}$ holds was introduced in~\cite{GMMY24}, with some more separations.
+The isometry version of CHFS oracle provides a world with PRFSGs but without QCCC primitives~\cite{TCC:AnaGulLin24}.
+On the other hand, an oracle world with QCCC key exchange where ${\bf BQP}={\bf QCMA}$ holds was introduced in~\cite{GMMY24}, with some more separations.